-When doing so, you can choose to file under one of three different applications:
+When doing so, you can choose to file under one of two different applications:

 - TEAS Plus

 - TEAS Standard (Formerly the TEAS Reduced Fee Form)